Personal Injuries Assessment

 In civil cases, the court usually awards costs to the person who wins the case.
 This means that if your case is successful, the court will order the respondent to pay your legal fees.
-In personal injuries cases there are some exceptions to this.
+There are some exceptions to this in personal injuries cases.

-You will generally pay the respondent’s costs even if you win if you took the case to court because you did not agree with the amount of compensation that PIAB awarded, and
+- You went to court because you did not agree with the amount of compensation that PIAB awarded, and

 - The court awards less than that amount

 You may also be ordered to pay costs if you didn’t comply with requests from PIAB.
-For example, if you didn’t provide information that was requested to PIAB, or if you didn’t attend a medical examination arranged by PIAB.
+For example, if you did not provide information that PIAB requested, or if you did not attend a medical examination arranged by PIAB.